-Most visitors to Switzerland have not heard of St Gallen, or pay it little attention (yes, Zurich & Geneva are bigger).
-Hopefully this post will fix that!
+Most visitors to Switzerland have not heard of St Gallen, or pay little attention (yes, Zurich & Geneva are bigger).
+Hopefully, this post will fix that!

 St. Gallen may be small, but this compact metropolis offers an extraordinary experience with culture, arts, history, and nature.